All posts tagged: amazon

 SvD Näringsliv

 This analysis was first published in SvD Näringsliv, in Swedish, on January 15th, 2021.
+This piece was translated from Swedish by Claude.
+Some phrasing may differ from a human translation.
 The uncertainty about what applies when infrastructure giants such as Amazon Web Services shuts down individual companies benefits no one.
 In August 2017, after the riots in Charlottesville, USA, Cloudflare decided to shut down the Nazi site The Daily Stormer.
-Cloudfare is a company that provides cloud services and in a blog post, its CEO, Matthew Prince, explained his actions: Like a […]
+Cloudfare is a company that provides […]

 Laughing at Amazon is a mistake